albar965/littlenavmap-manual/src/en/AIRSPACELOAD.rst

-Loading Airspaces
+﻿Loading Airspaces
 ---------------------------------------------

-Airspaces are loaded from the Navigraph database, simulator database, an user defined directory or online flying services.
+Airspaces are shown from the Navigraph database, simulator database or online flying services and can also be loaded from a user defined directory.

-You can select airspaces to show in the main menu ``Scenery Library`` -> :ref:`airspace-source`.
+You can select one or more airspace sources to show in the main menu ``Scenery Library`` -> :ref:`airspace-source`.
+Note that the selection of airspace sources is independent of the settings in the sub-menu :ref:`navigraph-sub-menu` of the menu ``Scenery Library``.

 .. _load-scenery-library-p3d-fsx-airspaces: